Find out more by reading profiles of our students, graduates and employers

 With part-time and full-time options, it is highly flexible so you can live at home and study in evenings and weekends alongside your work.

-With two entry points per year the course can be studied full-time over one year or part-time over two years.
+With two entry points per year in September and February the course can be studied full-time over one year or part-time over two years.

 There will be plenty of academic support during residentials and during distance learning, where you’ll discuss, challenge and create through group discussion and forums.